gouthamliet/Loan-Amount-Prediction-using-Machine-Learning/README.md

 # Loan-Amount-Prediction-using-Machine-Learning
 A simple machine learning project that predicts the loan amount based on applicant details such as income, loan term, and credit history.
 The project uses Python, pandas, and scikit-learn to preprocess data, train a Linear Regression model, evaluate its performance, and save it for reuse.
-# Loan Amount Prediction

-This project aims to predict the loan amount that will be sanctioned based on various applicant and loan-related features.
-The solution leverages machine learning techniques to build a predictive model using a dataset containing loan application details.

-## Project Overview

-Loan amount prediction is an essential task for financial institutions to estimate the loan amount eligible for applicants based on their profile.
-This project involves data preprocessing, exploratory data analysis, feature engineering, and model building to predict loan amounts accurately.

 ## Dataset